In This Guide:

 4. "How to Restore Volkswagen Bus" by Mark Paxton

-Your Inspection Kit:
+Your Viewing Kit:

-- USB Endoscope Camera → - See inside cavities and hidden rust spots
+- USB Endoscope Camera → — See inside cavities and hidden rust spots you simply can't reach otherwise.

 The Critical Inspection Areas